Skip to content

 How can you help?

 We have met our foundational goal of amassing a $1 million perpetual endowment with 100% of annual earnings going to advance our mission without staff or overhead.
-Continued tax-deductible gifts will help preserve the oldest active African American church in the mountains of South Carolina — the site of what was once a majority-minority community that Clemson University Professor Mike Coggeshall calls a "white space."
+Continued tax-deductible gifts will help preserve one of the oldest active African American churches in Upstate South Carolina — the site of what was once a majority-minority community that Clemson University Professor John M. Coggeshall calls a "white space."

 Awarded the highest transparency rating for a nonprofit.